In the northeastern corner of Alabama on Lookout Mountain,

 DeSoto State Park offers overnight accommodations from primitive campsites with electrical hookups to rustic cabins, modern chalets and motel rooms.
 There is even a pool and tennis court managed by the Alabama park system.
 Whether you plan to spend the night or not, after a day of exploring the area, I recommend supper at the lodge restaurant.

 Little River is the only river in North America that runs

-Along the way, you can find drops over 600 feet from the top
+later.
+Along the way, you can find drops over 600 feet from

 Little River Canyon is one of the deepest gorges in the southeast and Little River is one of the wildest and cleanest rivers in the southeast.
 After leaving the canyon, it flows into Weiss Lake and on to the Coosa River.
 If you are coming from Fort Payne, the nearest city, take Ala 35 up and over the mountain until you cross the bridge at Little River.
 Here you find Little River Falls which marks the beginning of the canyon.
 It is easily accessible with parking and a restroom.
 There is a paved walkway to a platform overlooking the falls.
 At low water levels visitors enjoy walking around the dry areas of the river bottom just above the falls.
 This is one of Alabama's most scenic waterfalls.

 The calm upper stretches of Little River flow through forested back-county until they reach Little River Falls.
 The river is accessible for swimming or canoeing.
 Blue Hole is a popular swimming hole a few hundred yards upstream from the Little River Falls.
 There is a little side road to pull off of Ala 35, to park by Blue Hole.